-Prerequisites: An A grade in Year 10 Mathematics Pathway A is recommended and students must have passed or pregualified for OLNA.
+Prerequisites: An A grade in Year 10 Mathematics Pathway A is recommended and students must have passed or prequalified for OLNA.
 Co-requisite: Mathematics Methods ATAR

 ATAR bonus: Students using this course as part of their ATAR score to apply for University entrance will receive an ATAR bonus of 10% of their scaled score in this subject.
+Suggested Home Study: At least 6 hours per week.

 This course provides opportunities, beyond those presented in the Mathematics Methods ATAR course, to develop rigorous mathematical arguments and proofs, and to use mathematical models more extensively.
 Mathematics Specialist contains topics in functions and calculus that build on and deepen the ideas presented in the Mathematics Methods course, as well as demonstrate their application in many areas.
-The Mathematics Specialist course also extends understanding and knowledge of statistics and introduces the topics of vectors, complex numbers and matrices.
+The Mathematics Specialistcourse also extends understanding and knowledge of statistics and introduces the topics ofvectors, complex numbers and matrices.
 Mathematics Specialist is the only ATAR mathematics course that is not taken as a stand-alone course and must be studied in conjunction with the Mathematics Methods ATAR course as preparation for entry to specialised university courses such as engineering, physical sciences and mathematics.